TadiT7/treble_experimentations_wiki/Asus-Zenfone-Live-L1.md

 | Sensors                 | Accelerometer, gyro, proximity, compass                               |
 | Shipped Android version | Android 8.0 Oreo (ZenUI 5)                                            |

 Front and back camera both working but with few bugs.
 Flash on stock camera if set to on or auto the camera will launch to force close.
 Also the camera have a dark problem on some GSI.
 If we using the front camera, we will see our face rendered very weird.
-Activating Camera2 API & installing 3rd party camera apps will solve the weird face & dark camera problem like Open Camera or GCam Mod.
 Also video calling cannot use front camera.

 ## Steps to install

 * Extract the image file (if it compressed, like .zip or .xz format).
-* Boot into TWRP.
+* Boot into Fastboot Mode.
-* Flash the image file into the System Image partition.
+* Flash the image file into the System Image partition with Fastboot command :
+`fastboot flash recovery [name of gsi file].img`

 **DON'T EVER WIPE VENDOR PARTITION!
 IT'S A GSI, NOT A CUSTOM ROM!**